-Tn 1995, SCOR developed a process for affiliation of research programs and long-term study committees with SCOR.
-Programs can apply for affiliation through a process described in the attached document.
+In 1995, SCOR developed a process for affiliation of research programs and long-term study committees with SCOR.
+The process was revised in 2023.
+Programs can apply for affiliation through a process described in the link below.
 SCOR does not provide financial support to these programs, but affiliation may increase a program’s international visibility and access to scientists in SCOR member nations, as well as providing the benefit of SCOR advice on program committees and activities.
-Each affiliated program is reviewed for continued affiliation at each SCOR General Meeting.
+Each affiliated program is reviewed for continued affiliation at each SCOR Annual Meeting.

 International Ocean Colour Co-ordinating Group (IOCCG)

 The International Ocean Colour Co-ordinating Group (IOCCG) was originally established under the auspices of the Intergovernmental Oceanographic Commission (IOC), following a resolution endorsed by the Committee on Earth Observation Satellites (CEOS).
 IOCCG is an international group of experts in the field of satellite ocean colour, which acts as a liaison and communication channel between users, managers, and agencies in the ocean color arena.
 The IOCCG is affiliated to SCOR since 1997.

 International RIDGE Studies (InterRidge)